jmbowma/QM-22/README.md

 # QM-22
-Datasets of molecules that are "certified" for diffusion Monte Carlo calculations of the zero-point state.
+Datasets of molecules that are "certified" for diffusion Monte Carlo calculations of the zero-point state, except as noted.
 Here are the citations for each dataset.
 Details of how the datasets were generated are molecule-specific and are given in these papers.